offgriddev/cyclomatic-js/README.md

 # How to Use

-CyclomaticJS has one named export: `calculateComplexity`
+CyclomaticJS has two export: `calculateComplexity` and `generateComplexityReport`

 This function takes a `filename` and calculates the logical complexity of a file's contents.